DSJoo-CFD/RANS-model-for-buoyant-flows/README.md

 ## 3. Compile the Solver
 In a Linux environment, compile the solver located in "applications/mybuoyantBoussinesqSimpleFoam" by running the following commands sequentially:

-  > app
+  > run

-  > cd mybuoyantBoussinesqSimpleFoam
+  > cd ../applications/mybuoyantBoussinesqSimpleFoam

   > wclean